Welcome to curvedflatlands

 Twitter : https://twitter.com/curvedflatlands

-At The James Hutton Institute: Personal staff page and Agroecology pages explain more about the science, funding and people I work with.
+At The James Hutton Institute: Personal staff page for more on science, funding outputs and people.